gilliganondata/ga-view-audit/README.md

 ### Run the Script!

-Run the script.
+Open and run `ga-views-dims-metrics-goals.Rmd'.
 Depending on how many views and how many custom dimensions, custom metrics, and goals are set up, it may take a while to run.
 But, ultimately, it will export a file called `custom_data_summary.xlsx` to the `output` directory.

 ## Notes on the Output File